Afternoon Alibi with Anna DeLange

-NAVAL AIR STATION SIGONELLA, Italy (March 6, 2024) An interview with Anna DeLange, Stars and Stripes marketing assistant aboard Naval Air Station Sigonella, discussing Tivoli, local grocery shopping in the local economy, and the use of the train system in Europe.
+NAVAL AIR STATION SIGONELLA, Italy (March 12, 2024) An interview with Anna DeLange, Stars and Stripes Marketing Assistant aboard Naval Air Station Sigonella, to discuss travel to Pompeii, Prague, Guinness beer, botanical gardens in France, and Month of the Military Child.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
 (U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: